cqtan/Laravel-Crud-Sandbox/readme.md

 Gulp, Sass,  Laravel's Blade and Eloquent ORM are also used as well as deployment using the free services of Heroku and PostgreSQL.

-Most of the words written in **bold** are either commands to be written in the CLI, code snippets or file paths.

 This application is relatively rudimentary and should just showcase a simple CRUD pattern with the technologies mentioned above.
 A preview of this webapp can be seen [here](https://aqueous-cove-69920.herokuapp.com/).